Scribbling and Drawing for Children: Milestones and Importance

 Scribble Milestones: 15-18 Months

 Scribbling is the basic foundation of your child’s later drawing skills.
 A scribble is to art is what the child’s first burbling sounds are to speech.
 According to research studies, a child usually starts scribbling by the age of 15-18 months.
 By this age, they are able to sit upright and hold objects in a fist (not fingers).
-Therefore, it is the apt time to introduce them to scribbling.
+Therefore, it is an apt time to introduce them to scribbling.
 This answers the question that many parents wish to know: When to give baby crayons?
 In the beginning, a toddler is not concerned about “what” he is drawing.
 It is generally more about “how” his hands can hold an object and strike a surface to leave a mark.
 He is overjoyed to discover what these amazing things called “crayons” can do.
 He finds out the link between holding them and striking it on paper to leave a mark.
 Eureka!
 He suddenly unlocks a secret new realm of life.
 He can leave a mark on the world, literally.
 This answers an important question: why do children scribble?
 His thinking abilities take a major leap too.
 He comes to know that he can control his fingers and can cause an ‘effect’.
 It is also the stage where we can make initial observations on our child’s tendency to be right-handed or left.

 Scribble Milestones: 18-24 Months

-For a toddler who is 18-24 months old, it is generally all about enjoying the feedback from his senses rather than conveying a meaning from his artworks.
+For a toddler who is 18-24 months old, it is generally all about enjoying the feedback from his senses rather than conveying meaning from his artworks.
 There are random, exaggerated movements with little or no precision.
 The movement basically comes from the shoulder, and fingers and wrist are used to control the crayon.
 The artwork many times goes beyond the limits of the sheet.
 They may not even look at the page as they draw.
 Therefore it is advisable that the sheet if used, be put on the floor rather than a table.
 It is also advisable to use a sheet big enough to prevent the toddler from feeling restricted.

 As the toddler grows older and reaches the two-year mark, he becomes well aware of the early causes of scribbling.
 He realizes that he can reflect his desires on paper.
 For the next few months, his scribbling becomes controlled.
 A toddler gets thrilled by his latest experience of making his scribbles go in the direction that he wants.
 This coordination between thinking and doing is an important milestone.
 Because of this, he is encouraged to explore new movements.
 By now, he is aware of a few elementary shapes and tries to reproduce them in his drawings.
 There will be some random open circles, zig-zag lines, diagonals and curves.
 The movements are often repeated, to display the improving control of the child over his muscles.